-Students who withdraw by add/drop deadline for each term may receive a full refund.
-Any student withdrawing from the school for medical reasons is required to submit a written statement from his or her medical doctor when requesting a refund.
+Students who withdraw by the add/drop deadline for each term may receive a full refund.
+A student withdrawing from the school for medical reasons is required to submit a written statement from their medical doctor when requesting a refund.
 If the student received any federal funds, the Financial Aid Office will determine the refund-based Title IV (Federal Aid) Refund Policy found here.
-All other students will be subject to either CST's refund policy.
+All other students will be subject to either of CST's refund policy.